RomainMarecat/slate/README.md

 ### Best integration with tools :
 - Angular cli
 - Webpack
-- Progressive web app
+- PWA
+- SSR (WIP on firebase ssr function)
 - Sass
 - Firebase

 ### Easy to plug to enterprise
-- Simple configuration from firebase
+- Simple configuration from firebase with secure rules
 - All connection to firebase
 - Travis CI Integration
 - Fast deployment with firebase